leonace924/react-mobile-overflow-menu/README.md

 - `components/` : includes components which we use for this project more than twice or can be split into
 - `styles/` : includes tailwind style and postcss index styles

-## This project is connected to Vercel so you can check the site on this preview link [https://react-mobile-overflow-menu.vercel.app/]

 # Getting Started with Create React App